IslandViewPTA/islandview-pta-site/content/shop.md

 ---
 ## Purchase Island View shirts, sweatshirts and other spirit wear!

-The shop is open!
+The shop is OPEN!
 Click here to order your custom Island View shirts, sweatshirts, vests, hats, and more!
 On sale for a limited time only!

 The Island View PTA uses funds raised to provide resources and activities for the Students and Staff of Island View Elementary.